SiJBC/password_generator/readme.txt

 Pseudo Code

-1. Prompt user on button click to select password length
+1. Prompt user on button type password length between 8-128

 2. Prompt user if entered length is not between 8-128 characters to do so
-3. Prompt user if
+3. Confirm user if

 			Special characters (see examples)